MrPowers/mrpowers-benchmarks/README.md

 * I/O
 * multiple operations (e.g. filtering then groupby then join)

 The benchmarks in this repo are also easy to reproduce locally.
-There are clear instructions on how to generate the datasets and descriptions of the results, so you can easily gain intuition about the acutal benchmark that was run.
+There are clear instructions on how to generate the datasets and descriptions of the results, so you can easily gain intuition about the actual benchmark that was run.

 ## Quickstart